Singularities of General Fibers and the LMMP: Introduction

 \subsection{Organization of the paper}

 In \autoref{sec:prelim} we review some necessary background.
-In \autoref{sec:can_bdl} we prove our main technical statement (\autoref{thm:foliation}), which is a canonical bundle formula for inseparable base-changes.
+In \autoref{sec:can_bdl} we prove our main technical statements (\autoref{thm:foliation} and \autoref{thm:p-1C_conductor}), which is the canonical bundle formula for inseparable base-changes reformulated for geometric fibrations.
 Then, in \autoref{sec:geom_conseq}, we establish the geometric consequences and in \autoref{sec:irregularity} the Kodaira vanishing statement.